supastishn/amnesty-summary/_posts/2025-05-11-debunking.markdown

 I'm not the one making the points.
 I'm merely summarizing Amnesty International's document, whose methodology can be found on this website

 3. You're antisemetic!
 First of all, I do not hate the Jews.
-Second of all, even if this *was* true, this point is ad homineJews.
 Second of all, even if this *was* true, this point is ad hominem.

 4. How do we know Amnesty International is true?
 See the methodology of the report on my website.